 Given our differences, you might be surprised that we had the civil conversation we did about his new “universal exchange” health care plan.

 For several reasons, every progressive should read Roy’s plan.

 - It is a serious, thought-provoking read.
 That’s not only because it is one of the few conservative proposals to acknowledge the reality of the 2012 election (and the eventually successful rollout of ACA since last Fall).
 Obamacare is now part of the fabric of American life.
 Republicans can hinder or modify ACA.
 They cannot and will not “repeal” Obamacare, because this now would require snatching coverage from millions of people while disrupting coverage for tens of millions of others.
 That’s not going to happen.
-Yet because ACA establishes market-based insurance exchanges, health reform offers generative opportunities for conservatives willing to take notice.
+Yet because ACA establishes market-based health insurance exchanges, health reform offers generative opportunities for conservatives willing to take notice.

 - “Transcending Obamacare” offers valuable insights into what Republicans really could do in pushing ACA in a more conservative direction.
 Roy would maintain several key features of ACA.
 But he would repeal the individual and employer mandates.
 He would constrain essential health benefits, narrow current ACA subsidies, encourage health savings accounts, allow health insurance premiums to raise more sharply with age, and more.

 - Roy’s plan has been assembled with greater professionalism and care than other Republican proposals I’ve seen.
 Since 2010, most such proposals have been basically vaporware, obfuscating critical, politically unpalatable details and implications.
 “Transcending Obamacare” certainly doesn’t fill in every detail.
 (See, e.g., this critique by Tim Jost.)
 Still, Roy’s plan is clear enough in its 50,000-foot vision of what it seeks to do.